“The Pentecost”. (Workshop of Barent van Orley, ca. 1530)

 A stupendous phenomenon is that Christians pretend not to see the darkness of Jesus, although it is palpable: “If anyone comes to me without hating his father and mother and wife and children and brothers and sisters, and even his own life, he cannot be a disciple of mine” (Luke 14:26).
 Jesus physically assaulted people, had a habit of calling people Satan or being the progeny of Satan.
 The whole nation of Canaanites he called “dogs” who didn’t deserve his help.
 People said that he was out of his mind and possessed by Beelzebul.
-He deeply hurt the feelings of those who loved him, including Peter, his mother and brothers, and he scolded them fiercely.
+He deeply hurt the feelings of those who loved him, including Peter, his mother and brothers; and he scolded them fiercely.
 He treated Judas with hair-raising cruelty.
 It’s no wonder that he hanged himself.
 Jesus was regarded a wrongdoer in his time, a supporter of the Roman overlords, a companion of sinners.
 In those days a pious man often got the epithet “Son of God”.
 Jesus didn’t qualify for that sort of saintliness, so he called himself “Son of Man”.
 Today we would perhaps call him a “holy fool”.

 One can get the impression from reading the New Testament that nothing must stand in the way of God.
 Human morality matters not.
 Jesus makes this clear when he cures people, saying that this is only to glorify the Son of Man.
 Had he wanted to heal people, then he would have stayed longer on earth.
 In John 11 he is indifferent to the sufferings of Lazarus and his kin.
 He refuses to help him, until four days after his death.
 Then he orders him out of the grave and sends him on his way.
 He makes display of unfeeling arrogance.
 He wouldn’t have performed this miracle if it hadn’t served his purpose.
 It’s all over the gospels.
-He cantankerously breaks many rules of conduct and many a religious law.
+He cantankerously breaks many rules of conduct as well as many a religious law.
 He sends away his apostles to a life of poverty and suffering, knowing that they will all be murdered, except John.

 There is a conflict between divine and human morality.
-Was it right that Ananias and Sapphira should die because they kept some money for themselves?
+Was it right that Ananias and Sapphira should die because they confidentially kept some money for themselves?
 (Acts 5) They were better than most.
-From a divine point of view, Ananaias had lied to the Holy Ghost.
-From a human point of view, he was behaving very humanlike and responsibly, and kept some of the money.
+From a divine point of view, Ananias had lied to the Holy Ghost.
+From a human point of view, he was behaving very humanlike and responsibly, and decided to keep some of the money.
 Yet, now they were dealing with the Holy Spirit, not the Jesus of the Sermons on the Mount.
 Like I said, most people side with Job in his wrestling match with God.
 This is because, today, we have adopted humanist morality and rejected divine morality.
 This is evident when people castigate President Trump for not allowing Muslims entry to the U.S., because it “hurts” people.
 Thus, it must be wrong.
 But it is not as simple as that.
 We must stop pretending that only humanist values are valid.
-Either this, or we can throw out the bible, shut out the spirit, and join the secular humanists.
+Either this, or we can throw out the bible, shut out the Spirit, and join the secular humanists.
 There is in the divine a conflict between light and dark, but the Father never denies his fatherhood to the older son.

 The message is that divine morality presides, not human.
 Yet, we mustn’t pretend that there is no conflict between the two.
 There is tension in the Godhead between light and dark, but light prevails.
+On the whole, God is good.
 The restoration of the Holy Trinity means that divine ambivalency remains part and parcel of the Godhead, yet under the direction of higher authority.
 He can no longer roam free on earth, causing calamity.
 The divine ideal of all-encompassing goodness, impossible to live up to in the earthly realm, is abandoned.
 We are subject to the indwelling of the Holy Spirit, who will tell us the secrets that the Christ continually reveals.

 © Mats Winther, 2017.